-What: An audio documentary & art installation about synaesthesia, a curious neurological condition where sounds are experienced as colours.
+What: Colourama is a one-off, pop science podcast episode & art installation about synaesthesia, a curious neurological condition where sounds are experienced as colours.

 What is synaesthesia?